 Is a mortgage just out of your reach?
 Many people in this position choose shared ownership.
 This represents a more affordable solution, where you part-buy and part-rent a property, which can lead to full home ownership in the future.

 If you would like to learn more about Shared Ownership, please read our FAQ guide below.

-You buy an initial share, which can range between 25–75%, in one of Sage's new homes using a mortgage from a bank or building society, and pay a subsidised rent on the remaining share.
+You buy an initial share, which can range of 25–75% (dependent on the scheme), in one of Sage's new homes using a mortgage from a bank or building society, and pay a subsidised rent on the remaining share.
 The combined mortgage and rent is normally less than you would expect to pay if you bought a similar property outright.

 After a year, you can increase your share of the property through ‘staircasing’.
 In most cases, you can eventually own your home outright.